ELECTRIFY MISSOULA

 The Basics.

-Also known as hybrid water heaters, These use heat pumps - a mechanical system that uses a small amount of electricity to move heat from one location to another instead of using combustion energy to directly heat water.
+Also known as hybrid water heaters, these use heat pumps - a mechanical system that uses a small amount of electricity to move heat from one location to another instead of using combustion energy to directly heat water.
 Heat pumps draw heat from the surrounding air and release cooler air.
 Replacing your standard electric (a.k.a. electric resistance) or methane gas water heater with a new heat pump water heater can lower energy bills - by an average of $200 to $600 a year!

 Efficiency.